 The ITC's principal aim is to blend expertise and nurture partnerships in order to provide a centre of excellence for novel, innovative and world-class teaching and training.
 This provides the environment in which initiatives such as the ITC can flourish.
 It will provide a platform for continuing international professional development programmes in public health across the many discipline areas within CSHS and will be delivered on-line, face-to-face and through outreach activities with global partners.

 To date, there have been some important successes, with Cardiff Metropolitan University establishing collaborations in Singapore, Malaysia, Sri Lanka, Vietnam and Kenya.
-The Cardiff School of Health Sciences has developed Masters Programmes in Food Safety Management jointly delivered at Hong Kong University and working at doctoral level with universities in the UAE, Oman, Egypt, Kenya and Uganda.
+The Cardiff School of Sport & Health Sciences has developed Masters Programmes in Food Safety Management jointly delivered at Hong Kong University and working at doctoral level with universities in the UAE, Oman, Egypt, Kenya and Uganda.
 The WHO-CC has developed complimentary teaching links with the Institute of Public Health (Belgrade, Serbia), the Chulabhorn Research Institute (Bangkok, Thailand) and the Public Health Agency of Canada.

 Terms of Reference